itchio/itch/docs/developing/getting-started.md

 ### Logging

-Logging is done via [pino](https://github.com/pinojs/pino).
 Each module for which it makes sense to have a certain amount of logging (for example, detailing the install process of a game, etc.) should get its own child logger, like so:

 ```typescript
 import rootLogger from "../logger";